 Different Aspects of Involvement

-Most fathers strive to do the best for the children.
+Most fathers strive to do their best for the children.
 They work, pay the bills, put food on the table, provide for children necessities.
 Some even pitch in with housework.
-All these are great and valid contributions made of a responsible father.
+All these are great and valid contributions made by a responsible father.
 The challenge here is to expand the view of father involvement beyond being a help around the house to being an irreplaceable presence to children in their development.